-Royal priesthood of kings is what you are in Christ as a child of God.
-The anointing on Jesus is the same anointing that comes on you.
+The anointing on Christ is the same anointing that comes on you.
 That anointing is the anointing of liberty.
 When we talk about liberty, we are not just talking about liberty from the wages of sin and death but liberty —spirit, soul and body.

 Understanding the anointing conflicts with all forms of slavery including sickness, addictions, and debt servitude is difficult for some because their image of the anointing has been engineered through Christian television.
 Yet the biblical pattern from Genesis to Revelation reveals the anointing clashes with kingdoms of darkness.
 Paul described that clash as spiritual warfare against principalities and powers (Ephesians 6:12).